Head Brewer, Deptford

 - A confident, enthusiastic & energetic personality

-- Highly organised & good knowledge of excel
+- Highly organised individual with a good knowledge of Excel, PowerPoint etc.

-- Be legally able to work in the UK
+- Legal right to work in the UK

 The role is a full-time permanent position and offers the right candidate, the opportunity to progress and develop within the company.
 Salary is commensurate with experience with an attractive bonus structure